 The other confusing thing about this is that there are many general statements made around money being created as a debt.

 The way Positive Money looks at it is that most of the money we use now is digital IOUs from banks.
 Ever since the rise of banking, populations have been using IOUs from banks (first in paper form, but now mostly in electronic form).
 Since banks have become out of control, in terms of size, as well as in potential economic destruction, an easy way to rein them in is through limiting what they can do.
 So we can separate the person who creates the money from the person – or institutions – lending the money.
 This is possible because much of the time the IOUs that are circulating are merely facilitating payments – they are not creating creditor-debtor relationships.

 Interestingly, Ann does connect high levels of debt with the unsustainable use of the earth’s resources, stating:

 ‘the earth’s limited resources have effectively to be cannibalized if the mathematical laws of debt repayments to the world’s creditors are to be honored.’

 Understanding money is different from understanding how credit-default swaps work.
 The latter is complicated, but understandable by the human brain; the former is complex.
-With complexity, we will all construct different understandings of money, credit, debt, depending on what information we have.
-Human brains can’t understand complexity that well, we are hardwired to try and construct certainty in the way we understand things.
+With complexity, we will all construct different understandings of money, credit, and debt, depending on what information we have.
+Human brains can’t understand complexity that well; we are hardwired to try and construct certainty in the way we understand things.

-Ann has a different understanding of money to Positive Money.
+Ann has a different understanding of money from we at Positive Money.
 That doesn’t make one of us right and the other wrong.
 We both have different contributions to make to the bigger picture.
 As I said before, we would welcome working with Ann more closely to figure out how to come up with a shared blueprint for a money and banking system that serves society, not itself.

 Stay in touch